kubeshop/monokle-cli/README.md

 * `monokle validate [path]` - validate Kubernetes resources in a given path.
 * `monokle init` - generate local configuration file.
-* `monokle login` - login to Monokle Cloud to use remote policy.
+* `monokle login` - login to Monokle Cloud or Enterprise to use remote policy.
-* `monokle logout`- logout from Monokle Cloud.
+* `monokle logout`- logout from Monokle Cloud or Enterprise.
 * `monokle whoami` - get information about currently authenticated user.
 * `monokle config show [path]` - show policy configuration file which will be used to validated given path.